PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/README.md

 ### DataLab Attendance & Preparation

-Regular attendance and punctuality in every DataLab is required of each student.
-A student who has incurred absences of more than two DataLab sessions in Block A shall not be given credit for the professional ILO 1.3.
+Regular attendance and punctuality in every DataLab is required of each student (by default from 9:00 to 17:00).
+A student who has incurred absences of more than two DataLab sessions without a valid reason throughout the block shall not be given credit, which means you need to retake the entire block next year; alternatively you can object via the board of examiners to your automatic grading suspension.

-A student is considered late when they are not yet present during the Standup session, and until the fifteenth minute from the start of DataLab.
-Three instances of lateness are counted as one absence.
+A student is considered late when they are not yet present during the Standup session, and until the fifteenth minute from the start of DataLab (9:15) Two instances of lateness are counted as one absence.

-In case of absence, the student needs to fill in the 'Class Attendance' form, and subsequently proposes and completes activities that are acceptable alternatives to the in-class learning activities.
+In case of absence, the student needs to fill in the 'Class Absence' form in a timely manner, and subsequently proposes and completes activities that are acceptable alternatives to the in-class learning activities.
 For more details, contact your mentor.

+*__Good__* excuses to miss DataLab:

+- Personal illness
+- Family emergency
+- Death of a loved one
+- Medical appointment
+- Public transportation issue
+- Car (or Other) Accident
+- Etc.

+*__Bad__* excuses to miss DataLab:

+- Oversleeping
+- Being hangover
+- Having no babysitter for your rabbit, dog, cat, etc.
+- Boyband breakups and/or related drama
+- A birthday party for a four-legged pal
+- Having no clean underwear to put on
+- Going to the beach because a doctor said that you needed more vitamin D
+- The universe telling you to take a day off
+- Etc.

 The DataLab preparation exercises listed on GitHub Classrooms should be uploaded to your personal GitHub page before the start of the corresponding DataLab session.